for full Odyssey instructions.

 2. If you don't understand what the prompt wants, ask your instructor to explain better.
 I've had students who turned in bad papers try to get better grades by claiming they read the prompt but didn't understand it.
 If you don't understand the prompt, then you don't know what to do, so you should ask me to explain it to you.
 You can do this by email.
 Think of it this way: the first mass-market personal computers were sold as kits for the purchaser to assemble herself.
 Imagine you've bought one of these kits, fail to understand the instructions, and decide to build it anyway.
 Do you think that a randomly assembled computer would work?
 Writing a philosphy paper is actually more complicated and subtle than assembling a computer from parts, so it doesn't make sense to think that you could write a successful philosophy paper without understanding the instructions.
 More importantly, the instructions describe the issue, so if you don't understand the instructions, you don't understand the issue.

+evidence.
 This is a philosophy class, not an encounter group.
-You're entitled to

-hold and express whatever beliefs you choose to have, but you cannot
+You're entitled to hold and express whatever beliefs you choose to have,

-happen to believe.
-Expressing your personal beliefs in your paper will
+saying what you happen to believe.
+Expressing your personal beliefs in

-not cost you any points, but it will not earn you any points either.
+your paper will not cost you any points, but it will not earn you any

 constitutes deliberate failure.
 Base your thesis on logical analysis of